asanzra/Betelgeuse_Gazers-EcoForecast_Revolutionizing_Green_Energy_Surplus_Prediction_in_Europe/README.md

 - Power generation from different sources (solar, wind, fossil fuels, etc.) in each country.
 - Total power load in each country.

+We grouped this data in 1-hour-intervals for consistency.
+In periods were it was needed to complete the hour, we interpolated the data with a custom interpolating function.
+Hours with no data at all wew left blank.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>